jameslounds/cgm-remote-monitor/frontend/README.md

 - `npm test`
-- `npm test -- -f "<pattern>"` - run all tests with filenames or test names matching `<pattern>`
+- `npm test -- -f "<pattern>"` - run all tests with filenames or test names matching `<pattern>` If you're looking at older commits than this, I might not have put all the correct packages into `package.json`.
+This may cause the tests to fail due to missing modules.
+If so, just `cd .. && npm i && cd frontend` - node will use the parent dir's node_modules if they exist.

 ## Aims